timjbray/jekyll-now/_posts/2019-07-28-Real-Knowledge.md

 This concept has come up in a few conversations recently.

-While I'm not sure I have real knowledge, why is it that I'm now far more knowledgeable than when I was a teenager, it sometimes doesn't feel like it.
-Rather, it feels like there is more I don't know now than back then.
+As your experience and knowledge increases across a range of topics, you may not feel any more knowledgable.
 Why might this be?
 It turns out there's a simple explanation.

 As your experience and knowledge expands, you encounter more topics and understand existing topics more deeply.
 Your circle of knowledge increases.

 On the edge of this knowledge circle are the topics you may have encountered, but don't know.
 As your knowledge and experience increases, you know more topics.

 As your 'knowns' increase so do your 'unknowns'.
-You know that you don't know more ;-)
+You know that you don't know more :WINK:

 ![image]({{ site.baseurl }}/images/circle-of-knowledge.png)
 _Circle of knowledge_